With this word I can describe Leo Damrosch's book: Eternity's Sunrise The imaginative World of William Blake by Yale Press.

 He choose of not staying aligned with art and works produced during his time by his contemporaries, finding his own voice, his own mystery, his own original message for the posterity.
-He did it in solitude and not always understood.
+He worked in solitude and not understood.

-This choice meant isolation, a sure poverty in comparison to his other colleagues and artists, but Blake didn't mind because he wanted to give a personal and unique contribution to poetry, illustrations.
+This choice meant isolation, poverty in comparison to his colleagues and artists, but Blake didn't mind because he wanted to give a personal and unique contribution to poetry, illustrations.

 Some people thought he was mad, other too eccentric.